akhiljhn/akhiljhn/README.md

 Product Manager with 7+ years building products — from 0-to-1 through Series D.

 I work at the intersection of product, growth, and operations.
-Currently building at **Keka**.
-Previously scaled BetterPlace's Time & Attendance product to **1.2M+ users** and helped achieve PMF in GCC & Southeast Asia.
+Currently building at [Keka](https://www.keka.com/).
+Previously scaled [BetterPlace](https://www.betterplace.co.in/)'s Time & Attendance product to 1.2M+ users and helped achieve PMF in GCC & Southeast Asia.

 ---